 Step 1: Line your mold with parchment.
 I used a financier mold, but you can use any bar mold.
 A silicon mold won't need parchment.

-Step 2: Add the syrup, flour and nut butter to a bowl and mix with a hand-mixer or food processor.
+Step 2: Add the date paste, flour and nut butter to a bowl and mix with a hand-mixer or food processor.

 Step 3: Press the dough into each mold opening.
 Using my financier mold, I filled six long furrows.
 Freeze them for 15-30 minutes.

 Step 4: Dunk each chilled bar into the melted chocolate.
 Allow it to drip clear, and them set it on a cooling rack.

 1. Swap the date paste for date syrup, or even maple syrup but then double the flour.